bmutziu/autobucket-operator/README.md

 metadata:
   name: sample-deployment
   annotations:
-    ab.leclouddev.com/cloud: gcp
+    bm.bmutziu.me/cloud: gcp
-    ab.leclouddev.com/name-prefix: ab
+    bm.bmutziu.me/name-prefix: bm
-    ab.leclouddev.com/on-delete-policy: destroy
+    bm.bmutziu.me/on-delete-policy: destroy
 ````

-- ````ab.leclouddev.com/cloud````: cloud where the storage bucket is created.
+- ````bm.bmutziu.me/cloud````: cloud where the storage bucket is created.
 Valid options: "gcp".
 If this annotation is missing or empty, no bucket is created for the deployment.
-- ````ab.leclouddev.com/name-prefix````: storage bucket name prefix.
-Default: "ab" (short name for autobucket).
+- ````bm.bmutziu.me/name-prefix````: storage bucket name prefix.
+Default: "bm" (short name for bucketmigration).
-- ````ab.leclouddev.com/on-delete-policy````: bucket deletion policy when the deployment is deleted.
+- ````bm.bmutziu.me/on-delete-policy````: bucket deletion policy when the deployment is deleted.
 Valid options: "ignore" (do nothing), "destroy" (delete the storage bucket).

 The full name format for the created storage buckets is "{prefix}-{namespace}-{deployment-name}"

-For example, the previous deployment, when deployed to the default namespace will automatically create a GCP Bucket: "ab-default-sample-deployment"
+For example, the previous deployment, when deployed to the default namespace will automatically create a GCP Bucket: "bm-default-sample-deployment"

 ## TODO